 In the United States, we’re seeing policymakers serve the needs of the hearing-impaired community: on December 13, 2019, the House of Representatives voted to expand Medicare coverage to hearing aids and related auditory health services in bill H.R.
 3. Even though this expansion is a big step for hearing-impaired advocates, it will be a while until Medicare coverage comes to fruition as H.R.
 3 must be approved by the US Senate: currently a mausoleum of bills killed by Mitch McConnell.
 The 2020 election may change the circumstances of H.R 3, but that’s a future that’s tough to forecast.

 Although government solutions tend to move slowly, companies like Bluetooth SIG and Fraunhofer are already improving the lives of the hearing impaired.
 Take Bluetooth LE Audio and the LC3 codec: this was introduced in January 2020, and promises to benefit Bluetooth hearing aid users by way of multistream and broadcast audio functionality.
 This means users can tune in directly to nearby sources.
 For instance, at a train station, you can deliberately tune into announcements pertaining to your departure, so you no longer have to strain through the noise for important info.
-Users can also funnel a TV broadcast right into their ears through the hearing aids instead of having all external noise amplified and processed around you.
+Users can also funnel a TV broadcast right into their ears through the hearing aids instead of having all external noise amplified and processed around them.

-Hopefully, we continue to see hearing loss prevention practices and support for the hearing-impaired community, as it will not only improve an individual’s life but it will benefit society as a whole.
+Hopefully, we continue to see hearing loss prevention practices and support for the hearing-impaired community, as it will not only improve an individual’s life but will benefit society as a whole.

 Frequently Asked Questions